bscpaz/apache-kafka/README.md

 #### Concepts of Apache Kafka

-Kafka is able to get events from a producer and save them for others (consumers) that are interested to use them.
+Kafka is compound with a set of machines and each one is called as "broker".
+Each broker has its own database wich the events are storage.
+A important thing to know is that Kafka doesn't send messages to consumers, but only put the events available for someone to consume them.

 ![image](https://user-images.githubusercontent.com/9732874/190032601-a9eea95e-484f-4e7d-bb2a-80e1f6221afe.png)